prabodh1194/pyflyby/doc/README.md

 Find-imports, tidy-imports, and autoimport consult the database of known imports to figure out where to get an import.
 For example, if the imports database contains::

     from numpy import arange, NaN

 then when you type the following in IPython::

     print arange(10)

-the autoimporter would automatically execute "from numpy import arange".
+the autoimporter would automatically execute `from numpy import arange`.

 The database can be one file or multiple files.
 This makes it easy to have project-specific known_imports along with global and per-user defaults.